| |

 Moving Household Goods and Automobiles from Canada to the

-U.S.-Customs Rules for Your Canadian Employee
+U.S.-Customs Rules for Your Canadian Employee Return to the top of this page

 Helping an employee move the family household goods is often a key function